|

 constant, but it too should go up.
 These results should be visible to

-must reinforce positive results with a few well chosen words to the right
+reinforce positive results with a few well chosen words to the right people

-reinforcement, like water, will filter down to all levels and in all
+like water, will filter down to all levels and in all directions.
+Reluctance to

 reluctant to praise significant results.